Kind of substance

 Finally, she was given a chest wall opening with rib resection to access the fist-sized empyema cavity.
 The cavity was rinsed and bandaged daily.
 Ms. G. currently weighs 47 kg and requires maximal help to cope with the tasks of daily life.
 Almost all the abilities gained in rehab have been lost again.

 Her fighting spirit, optimism, humor, her strength for life and love are almost completely exhausted.
 She feels alienated and robbed of her dignity after being persuaded to accept an artificial diet via a nasogastric tube.

-Mrs. G. blossomed for some time after the Pentagram Rhythmical Einreibung.
+Mrs. G. blossomed for some time after the pentagram embrocation.
 Her cheeks reddened, her eyes flashed, she smiled, the deep crease between her eyes smoothed, all the tortured expression dissolved.

 On my next late shift, she asked me for another such treatment: “This is the most beautiful night-time prayer that I know”, she said.

 Several times I was able to grant Mrs. G. her wish.

 The quality perceptible to me was not always the same.

 Mrs. G. herself never mentioned the quality and her experience except the first time.
 But each time she thanked me with a happy smile and a few words and told me that she always sleeps very well after this treatment and wakes up refreshed and optimistic.